guaix-ucm/pyemir-tutorials/tutorials/tutorial_mos/simple_example.rst

   the unique running number assigned to the first image of this set.

-- Not surprisingly, the key ``instrument`` is set to EMIR (do not forget that Numina also is at present also employed to reduce MEGARA data, and hopefully, future GTC instruments).
+- Not surprisingly, the key ``instrument`` is set to EMIR (do not forget that Numina is at present also employed to reduce MEGARA data, and hopefully future GTC instruments).

 - The key ``mode`` indicates the identification of the reduction recipe